Irish Air Corps: After the Cold War and into the 21st century

+Ireland again assumed the EU Presidency in 1994, and the Air Corps acquired a Learjet 45XR (#258) to supplement the government's ministerial travel requirements.
 The Ministerial Air Transport Service has since declined in use and size as government ministers are reluctant to travel in perceived luxury when adequate commercial air travel is available, and after repeated criticisms of government ministers using Air Corps aircraft for domestic travel.
 The repeated technical problems to the MATS aircraft has led to their gradual withdrawal from service, with the Beechcraft the first to be retired in 2009.
 The Gulfstream IV followed in 2014 after corrosion was detected in the undercarriage which required substantial costs to repair.
-The Learjet has continued in service, albeit with increasing unreliability, and (as of 2023) was due to be replaced by 2024.
+In February 2023, the government agreed to replace the increasingly unreliable Learjet 45 with a mid-sized, long-range jet capable of assisting in overseas evacuation of Irish citizens, medical transport as well as ministerial air transport.
+In December 2024, the government ordered a Dassault Falcon 6X, for use ahead of Ireland's EU Presidency in the second half of 2026.
+The Falcon (#290) arrived in December 2025.